Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 The “before” shot – how my craft room looked before I began…

-Okay, let’s begin!
+Okay, let’s get organising!

-Week 1: Fabric Organization
+Week 1: Fabric Organisation

 I still wanted to keep all my fabric together in one box (I use a large picnic hamper I got for £2 at a car boot sale).
 But I wanted to be able to find everything much more easily and without having to take out everything to get to the fabric I wanted to use.